My 2003: From “Turning” to “Turned”

 - Drove to Clovis, New Mexico, to meet my uncle and cousin for Mom’s internment service.

-- Thanks to my inside-the-Beltway source and former Humperdink’s beer-drinking-trivia-playing buddy Katy Beth Miller, established contact with Amelia Murdoch, President of the National Museum for Language (NML) in the D.C. area.
-On the way to New York City, stopped by to meet with Amelia, NML officer Whitney Reed, and Bob Pula to discuss donating a sizeable collection of Allen Walker Read’s linguistics library to NML.
+- Thanks to my inside-the-Beltway source and former Humperdink’s beer-drinking-trivia-playing buddy Katybeth, established contact with Amelia Murdoch, President of the National Museum for Language (NML) in the D.C. area.
+On the way to New York City, stopped by to meet with Amelia, another NML officer (Whitney Reed), and an IGS trustee to discuss donating a sizeable collection of Allen Walker Read’s linguistics library to NML.
 (Allen had died in November 2002 and left his estate to the Institute.)

 - Rented a large cargo van and drove to New York City to pack up and bring back to the library about 400 books and archive materials from the Read’s apartment across from Columbia University.
 Met Whitney Reed there and assisted him in selecting approximately 300 books for the NML collection.

-- Invited to give a presentation on dating as an adult to the DFW Single Gourmet organization at the Tower Club in downtown Dallas; over 100 people attended and feedback I heard was appreciative and positive.
+- Invited to give a presentation on dating as an adult to the DFW Single Gourmet organization at the Tower Club in downtown Dallas; over 100 people attended.

 - Attended Stacy’s “Sing Song” program at McMurry University, which ended her social club pledging period with the pre-eminent club on campus (of course!) – T.I.P.
 (Ahoy, Stace!)